The Strange History of Potatoes And The Man Who Made Them Popular

 Herbed Potatoes Parmentier

 Pommes Parmentier is a popular dish made with cubed potatoes fried in butter, sometimes with the addition of herbs, onions, garlic or bacon.
-Give it a try!
+Give it a try for Thanksgiving this year!

 6 medium potatoes, peeled and cubed